Justice for the 96

 Red Scots in action

-1950 - Billy Liddell played as Scotland lost a World Cup qualifier 1-0 to England at Hampden Park, with the game also counting as a World Cup qualifier.
+1950 - Billy Liddell played as Scotland lost a British International Championships encounter 1-0 to England at Hampden Park, with the game also counting as a World Cup qualifier.

 1961 - Future red Ian St. John was in the Scotland side that trounced England 9-3 in a British International Championships game at Wembley Stadium.